felixcalo/webPack-reactjs-explorer/README.md

 # webPack-reactjs-explorer

-In this projet I'll configure the webpack + Babel
+In this projet I'll setup the webpack + Babel + reactJS + typescrypt manually